ibm-cloud-docs/assistant-data/backup-400.md

 To access the backup files from Portworx, complete the following steps:

-1. Get the name of the persistent volume that is used for the Postgres backup.
+1. Get the name of the persistent volume that is used for the Postgres backup:

     ```bash
     oc get pv |grep $INSTANCE-store